spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-option-feature-integration.md

 {% info_block warningBox "Verification" %}

 Make sure merchants can create product option groups and values in the Merchant Portal.
-Make sure that merchant product option information is shown on product details page, when it is approved and active.
+Make sure that merchant product option information is shown on product details page when it is approved and active.
-Make sure that merchant product option information is displayed in the cart, checkout and in the user account.
+Make sure that merchant product option information is displayed in the cart, checkout, and user account.
 Make sure that merchant product options are a part of the marketplace/merchant order and all totals are calculated correctly.

 {% endinfo_block %}